rdellan/rad-arduino-proxy/README.md

 too large to fit on smaller micro-controllers, and because I prefer a custom protocol that minimizes control latency.

-Useful features of this protocol:
+Features:
+* Can be easily used independent of Robot Operating System (ROS).
-* Compact library that easily fits on smaller micro-controllers.
+* Easily fits on smaller micro-controllers.
 * Small protocol overhead (4-bytes).
 * Detects corrupt packets using one length byte and a 16-bit checksum.
 * Recovers/resyncs quickly after corrupt packets thanks to explicit EOF byte.